drew-english/system-configurator/README.md

 `scfg package rm fzf`

 By default this will remove the specified packages from the configuration.
 See `scfg help package rm` for use with other modes.

+# Issues
+If you encounter an issue:

+1. Check the issues page for the same issue (use the `bug` tag to filter).
+2. If your issue is not logged yet, open a new issue with clear steps to reproduce.